Julia Schnabel

-Julia A. Schnabel is Professor in Computational Imaging and AI in Medicine (TUM Liesel Beckmann Distinguished Professorship) at Technische Universität München, Director of the Institute of Machine Learning in Biomedical Imaging at Helmholtz Zentrum München (Helmholtz Distinguished Professorship), and Chair of Computational Imaging at the School of Biomedical Engineering and Imaging Sciences at King's College London.
-Previously, she was Associate Professor in Engineering Science (Medical Imaging) at University of Oxford where she became Full Professor of Engineering Science in 2014.
+Julia A. Schnabel is Professor in Computational Imaging and AI in Medicine (TUM Liesel Beckmann Distinguished Professorship) at the Technical University of Munich, Director of the Institute of Machine Learning in Biomedical Imaging at Helmholtz Zentrum München (Helmholtz Distinguished Professorship), and Chair of Computational Imaging at the School of Biomedical Engineering and Imaging Sciences at King's College London.
+Previously, she was Associate Professor in Engineering Science (Medical Imaging) at the University of Oxford where she became Full Professor of Engineering Science in 2014.

 Education

-Schnabel completed her Diplom (MSc equiv.) in computer science at Technische Universität Berlin in 1993, and her PhD in computer science at University College London in 1998.
+Schnabel completed her Diplom (M.Sc. equiv.) in computer science at the Technische Universität Berlin in 1993, and her PhD in computer science at University College London in 1998.
 She held post-doctoral positions at University College London, King's College London, and at the University Medical Center Utrecht.

 Research

 Schnabel's research interests are in machine learning for biomedical imaging, in particular nonlinear motion modelling, multi-modality, dynamic and quantitative imaging with applications in cancer, neuroimaging, cardiovascular diseases, and fetal health.